kulaid/madokami-source-for-aidoku/README.md

+images in list view do not work because of aidoku limitations

 # Aidoku Sources
 This repository hosts the public sources that are installable directly through the Aidoku application.

 ## Usage
-[Add this source list](https://aidoku.app/add-source-list/?url=https://raw.githubusercontent.com/Skittyblock/aidoku-community-sources/gh-pages/) to the Aidoku app.
+[Add this source list](https://aidoku.app/add-source-list/?url=https://raw.githubusercontent.com/kulaid/madokami-source-for-aidoku/gh-pages/) to the Aidoku app.
+(Madokami Repo)

 ## Contributing
 Contributions are welcome!